Approach

 Governance System for Environmental Risks and Opportunities

-In April 2021, the “K” LINE Group restructured the existing organization and reformed the promotion system for sustainability to ensure it is a key management objective.
-The Corporate Sustainability Management Committee, chaired by the president & CEO, is enhancing corporate value by reviewing and formulating a promotion system for the “K” LINE Group’s sustainability management.
-Additionally, in October 2021, we established the new GHG Reduction Strategy Committee by integrating the Alternative Fuel Project Committee, which is in charge of accelerating initiatives for conventional vessels fueled by liquified natural gas (LNG) and the LNG fuel supply business and examining next-generation fuel and new technologies, with the Environment/Technology Committee, which formulates measures for compliance with environmental regulations, including technical aspects.
-Each of these two committees functions as a forum for strategic discussions.
-The Environmental Sub-Committee, a subcommittee under the Corporate Sustainability Management Committee, is responsible for operating the environmental management system (EMS) formulated in accordance with the “K” LINE Group Environmental Policy and the standards of the International Organization for Standardization (ISO).
-The subcommittee is also responsible for promoting other environmental activities.
+Additionally, in October 2021, we established the GHG Reduction Strategy Committee by integrating the Alternative Fuel Project Committee, which is in charge of accelerating initiatives for conventional vessels fueled by liquified natural gas (LNG) and the LNG fuel supply business and examining next-generation fuel and new technologies, with the Environment/Technology Committee, which formulates measures for compliance with environmental regulations, including technical aspects.
+Each of these two committees, the Corporate Sustainability Management Committee and the GHG Reduction Strategy Committee, functions as a forum for strategic discussions.

 Risks and Opportunities